-All candidates for office shall be voting members of the
+- All candidates for office shall be voting members of the Congregation.

 - The President’s report.

-- The Ad Hoc Leadership Identification Team shall announce the nominees for the Officers and Directors at Large for the upcoming Board.
+- The Ad Hoc Leadership Identification Committee shall announce the nominees for the Officers and Director at Large for the upcoming Board.

-Election of the President, Secretary, Treasurer, and the Directors at Large (as needed) shall be by majority vote of those authorized to vote in person or by proxy.
+- Election of the President, Secretary, Treasurer, and the Director at Large (as needed) shall be by majority vote of those authorized to vote in person or by proxy.